groundhoggwp/groundhogg/README.txt

 * FIXED Prevent secrets from being exposed on the settings page when using `add_constant_support()`.
 * FIXED Constants showing in settings if similarly named even when constant support was not explicitly added.
 * FIXED `{substring}` replacement code not working if 3 arguments were not explicitly defined.
+* FIXED Contact table views not showing as current when selected.
+* FIXED Proper sanitization for custom fields.
 * FIXED Several PHP notices.
-* FIXED Contact table views not showing as current when selected.

 = 3.7.2 (2024-11-14) =
 * ADDED Submission records will now be kept for a variety of user and contact initiated updates including...